 YOU DON’T NEED SIGHT TO BE A VISIONARY

-It’s been an incredible journey for Daniel Kish from the moment he could walk, to traveling the world and helping to light the way for generations of blind persons of all ages who might otherwise be left behind in the dark.
+It’s been an incredible journey for Daniel Kish from the moment he could walk, to traveling the world and helping to light the way for generations of blind persons of all ages who might otherwise be left behind in “dark” isolation and dependency.

 DANIEL KISH: HIGH-PROFILE ACTIVATIONAL SPEAKER|PERCEPTUAL NAVIGATION CONSULTANT